jakobjpeters/Typstry.jl/docs/source/index.md

 ### Planned

+- Seperate the choice of Typst representation from the `mode`
 - Default `auto::Mode`?
     - Automatically determine the Typst syntactic context
     - Use a tree-sitter grammar or jll package